mahmoudimus/ac/docs/public/guides/connect-cookbook.md

 ### <a name="disappearing-messages"></a> Disappearing messages without fadeout effects

-Rather than fading away, you can make your message simply disappear.
-This creates an error popup that doesn't disappear until other code requests for it to vanish.
-This code is currently called on a 5-second timer.
+Create a message that disappears instead of fading away.
+Omitting the `fadeout` property creates a message that doesn't disappear until you call `messages.clear`.
+However, calling `messages.clear` with an already cleared `messageID` has no effect.

-Note that calling `messages.clear` with an already-cleared `messageID` doesn't have any effect.
+This example calls `messages.clear` after 5 seconds.

 ````